Chart Color Schemes

 Infrastructure

-Preston - East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Preston - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 28 projects likely affecting the region.
-Notable initiatives include North East Link Project, Housing Choices Preston Development, Preston Market Precinct Redevelopment, and 18a Miller Street Development - Small Sites Pilot Program.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 28 projects expected to impact the area.
+Notable projects include North East Link Project, Preston Market Precinct Redevelopment, 18a Miller Street Development - Small Sites Pilot Program, and Preston Central Infrastructure Contributions.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.